Geheime Feldpolizei: Operations in occupied France

 Following the defeat of France in 1940, the GFP established its main headquarters at the Hôtel Bradford on the rue Saint Philippe du Roule in Paris (8ème arrondissement).
-Other sections for the departments of Nord and Pas de Calais were based at rue de la Traversière in Brussels.
+Other sections for the departments of Nord and Pas de Calais were based at rue Traversière in Brussels.
 Despite their small numbers, the GFP constituted the "root" of the German police organ which terrorized the French people for four years of occupation.

 Each GFP Gruppe consisted of a fifty-man unit until May 1942 when the entire command was restructured by SS-Brigadeführer Karl Oberg, the Higher SS and Police Leader (Höhere SS-und Polizeiführer, HSSPF) "Frankreich" (France).
 This reorganisation created the "Group 6/10" which contained the Kommando für Kapitalverbrechen (Capital crimes unit).
 It ran the infamous Balard shooting range at Issy-les-Moulineaux in the 15e arrondissement which was used to torture and execute 143 prisoners (though at the hands of the SS rather than the GFP).

 The GFP oversaw the work done by the French Brigades Spéciales part of the Renseignements généraux.
 These units, which were part of the French police's intelligence service, specialised in tracking down so-called "internal enemies" (e.g. the French Resistance, the Comet Line that aided shot down Allied aircrews), Jews and those evading work conscription.
 The Special Brigades were based in room 35 of the Paris police headquarters.
 The Brigade Spéciale N°2 was notorious for using torture as well as leading investigations, manhunts, surveillance and interviews of suspects in Occupied France.